Subscribe to Open: Frequently Asked Questions

 IWA Publishing aims to publish all journal article content under a CC-BY 4.0 International license.

-COUNTER 5 reporting is provided for actively participating IOJ-S2O libraries.
-In addition, an important goal of this pilot is to upgrade the quality and range of statistics provided to meet the needs of librarians.
+COUNTER 5 reporting is provided for all Subscribe to Open subscribing libraries.
+In addition, an important goal of this model is to upgrade the quality and range of statistics provided to meet the needs of librarians.
 Future reporting therefore aims to provide a wider overview of community engagement, such as faculty relationships to the journals, whether as authors, editors, board members, or reviewers.

 What happens to pre-OA backfile content?

-All subscribing institutions will have an immediate access to the portfolio through the IWA Publishing platform.
+All subscribing institutions will have immediate access to the portfolio through the IWA Publishing platform.

-For this year’s pilot project, the pricing will not increase from 2020 subscription prices.
-The IOJ-S2O model will sustain IWA Publishing’s editorial rigor, high production values, and robust online editions.
+2021 S2O subscriptions were renewed at the same rate as 2020 subscriptions.
+IWA Publishing's S2O model sustains editorial rigor, high production values, and robust online editions.
 The subscription rates set each year will continue to support the costs associated with producing each journal, which range from supporting journal editorial offices and their peer review processes to implementing a thorough copyediting stage through to typesetting and online publication.

 Institutional subscription rates are listed here.